m1geo/octolux/README.md

 * the serial numbers of your inverter and datalogger (the plug-in WiFi unit), which are normally printed on the sides.
 * how many batteries you have, which determines the maximum charge rate (used in agile_cheap_slots rules)
 * which Octopus tariff you're on, AGILE-18-02-21 is my current one for Octopus Agile.
+* if you're using MQTT, where to find your MQTT server.
 * optionally on the Pi, a list of GPIOs you'll be controlling.

 Copy `rules.rb` from the example as a starting point: